la-reine-c/Orbiting/README.md

 To use make sure that the folder orbiting is in the same directory as your code

-For this to work make sure you have installed ephem, country-converter, pandas and requests.
+For this to work make sure you have installed ephem, country-converter and pandas.
 These are modules that are available everywhere.
 So you can access this via JetBrains.
 For JetBrains go to Settings > Project: ProjectName Tab > Python Interpreter.
 The click the plus arrow and type in the name of the modules.
 You can also access this via Pip.

 For example:
     Users/user/Project/orbiting